h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 16:** Model Code, Runner, Container, Container Management

-Earlier in our AI Lifecycle flow diagram, we saw that we built a model and now we are outputting that model from our Data Science system.
-So, we end up with some code that in the right environment can receive a request with certain data on the request and can respond with a prediction.
+Earlier in our AI Lifecycle flow diagram, we saw that we built a model, and now we are outputting that model from our data science system.
+So, we end up with some code that can receive a request with certain data and respond with a prediction in the right environment.
 If you are running this model within a vendor infrastructure, what you will find is that you can deploy this model out to a given vendor's infrastructure.
 This deployment will allow you to do things like make a rest request to that model and get a response.
-That is because the vendor has done a lot of work behind the scenes in order to deploy that model into production.
+That is because the vendor has done a lot of work behind the scenes to deploy that model into production.
 [11]

-So, what steps must one go through to make rest request and get a scored response?
+So, what steps must one go through to make a rest request and get a scored response?
 The **first step** requires having a runner to deploy this code.
-This runner code itself can't respond to your request, it is just a bunch of code.
-The **second step** requires having something with all the information for the rest interface and dependencies or libraries for that specific model type, so it is able to respond to a request.
+This runner code itself can't respond to your request; it is just a bunch of code.
+The **second step** requires having something with all the information for the rest interface and dependencies or libraries for that specific model type to respond to a request.
 So if it is a Python model, you will probably need the libraries to run that Python model.
-There is a bunch of code that you will need to make this model accessible and be able to do scoring.
+There is a bunch of code that you will need to make this model accessible and do the scoring.
 The **third piece** requires having a container.
-So, what you are doing is wrapping this model with all of its dependencies and everything you need to do scoring.
+You will need to wrap the model with all of its dependencies and everything you need to do the scoring.
 Then you are dropping this wrapped model into a container, which allows you to put this model into a container management system.
-This container management system will allow you to replicate this model for scaling and supporting high performance environments and more.
-Kubernetes is the most well known container management system.
+This container management system will allow you to replicate this model for scaling and supporting high-performance environments and more.
+Kubernetes is the most well-known container management system.

 Similarly, Docker is the most common container environment.
 So, typically you will Dockerize your model and put it into a Docker container.
-Then you will deploy one or more containers out onto Kubernetes.
+Then you will deploy one or more containers out into Kubernetes.
 [11]

 ![model-deployment-2](./assets/model-deployment-2.jpg)